th2-net/th2-cawler-event-healer/README.md

 ### Parameters description

-+ name - the data service name
++ name - the data processor name
-+ version - the data service version
++ version - the data processor version
 + maxCacheCapacity - the maximum capacity of the cache that stores events processed by Healer.
 Caching events is useful in order to avoid their repeated retrieval from Cradle.